Ricardocrespo/tile-proxy/README.md

 ### Configuration

-Create a `tileCenters.json` file based on the provided `tileCenters.example.json`.
+Create a `tileCenters.json` file within `config` folder based on the provided `config/tileCenters.example.json`.
 This file defines the geographical center points (latitude and longitude) that your application will frequently request tiles around.
 These should reflect known, fixed regions such as specific cities, border crossings, or landmarks where tile access is consistently needed.

 Each entry includes: